victorromete1/AutoNotes/replit.md

-# AI Study Notes Generator
+# Advanced AI Study Platform

 ## Overview

-This is a Streamlit-based web application that generates comprehensive study notes using OpenAI's GPT-4o model.
-The application allows users to input topics or content and receive AI-generated study notes with customizable detail levels and note types.
-Users can manage their notes through categorization, filtering, and export functionality.
+This is a comprehensive Streamlit-based study platform that integrates multiple AI-powered learning tools.
+The platform features note generation, flashcard creation, quiz systems, progress tracking, and detailed PDF reporting.
+It uses DeepSeek AI through OpenRouter for completely free operation, with OpenAI as a fallback option.

 ## User Preferences